Trade Unionist and Socialist Coalition: Electoral activity

 TUSC has contested elections to the House of Commons (2010 and 2015), Holyrood (2016 and 2021), the Senedd (2011, 2016 and 2021) and local government.
 In the 2014 elections for the European parliament TUSC supported the No2EU coalition.

-During the Labour leadership of Jeremy Corbyn (2015–2020), TUSC opted for a selective electoral strategy, not standing against pro-Corbyn Labour candidates in local elections and endorsing Labour in the general elections in 2017 and 2019.
+During the Labour leadership of Jeremy Corbyn (2015–2020), TUSC opted for a selective electoral strategy.
+The group only challenged some Labour candidates in the 2017 United Kingdom local elections and did not stand against any Labour candidates in the 2017 United Kingdom general election.
+The TUSC endorsed Labour in 2017 and 2019.
 After the defeat of Labour in the 2019 election and the replacement of Corbyn as leader by Keir Starmer in April 2020, TUSC has decided to lift its suspension of electoral activity.

 Map of the constituencies TUSC contested in the 2015 general election.